-Helping Veterans: OCN Stand Down has been successful in matching the right services to those Veterans who are struggling to get their life back together.
+Helping Veterans: Operation Stand Down has been successful in matching the right services to those Veterans who are struggling to get their life back together.

 Thank you One Community Now Stand Down Core Team!